Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Menopause, Fatigue, and the Gut–Nutrient Axis

 Long-standing gluten sensitivity, coeliac disease, and chronic intestinal inflammation can impair nutrient absorption years before menopause begins.
-Gut integrity strongly influences iron uptake, B-vitamin transport, magnesium absorption, and immune signalling.
+Gut integrity strongly influences iron uptake, B-vitamin transport, magnesium absorption, and immune signaling.

 This is one reason why women with a history of digestive issues often experience more profound fatigue during menopause.
 Even when blood markers look “acceptable,” underlying absorption challenges may still be present.

 Fiber diversity also plays a crucial role.
-A wider range of fibers feeds beneficial bacteria, supports bowel regularity, and enhances micronutrient utilisation.
-If you’d like simple ways to increase fibre at breakfast, my
+A wider range of fibers feeds beneficial bacteria, supports bowel regularity, and enhances micronutrient utilization.
+If you’d like simple ways to increase fiber at breakfast, my

 fiber-rich breakfast mix provides practical, gluten-free options.

-Together, fermented foods, diverse fibres, and gentle digestive support build a stronger foundation for managing menopause fatigue and improving long-term energy.
+Together, fermented foods, diverse fibers, and gentle digestive support build a stronger foundation for managing menopause fatigue and improving long-term energy.

 What to Do if Results are Borderline